 Global Prime positions itself as a reliable and affordable option for those looking to dip their toes into crypto trading, offering tight spreads and lower-than-average commissions for 40 crypto coins, including Ether.
 Regulated in Australia and Vanuatu, the brokerage has no minimum account requirements and facilitates free transactions to and from customer accounts.

 Global Prime provides ETH/USD contracts for difference with average spreads of 22.17 pips and maximum leverage capped at 1:5 for customers registering through the Vanuatu entity.
 Clients from Australia have access to lower leverage ratios of 1:2 but benefit from negative balance protection.
 The minimum trade size for the ETH/USD symbol is set at 0.01 lot.
-Other popular altcoins available for CFD trading at Global Prime include Dash, Litecoin, Chainlink, Ripple, Bitcoin Cash, and Solana.
+Other popular altcoins available for CFD trading at Global Prime include Dash, Litecoin, Cardano, Chainlink, Ripple, Bitcoin Cash, and Solana.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017. - 5.
 PrimeXBT